 Science Olympiad is continually in the process of researching, developing and evaluating new events.
 We are looking for events, activities and projects that engage students in all aspects of the scientific endeavor while presenting them with exciting and challenging problems to solve and content to master.
 In an effort to ensure our events meet those standards, we have established a process that moves an event from a creative concept through a series of pilots and trials, with the ultimate goal of making it into rotation as a current event.

 Science Olympiad encourages event submission from a wide range of stakeholders.
 Anyone interested in proposing a new or modified event must follow the process below; know in advance that this process is intended to be multi-step and multi-year so the events are of the highest caliber.

-Categories of Science Olympiad Events in Development
+Stages of Science Olympiad Event Development

 Creative Concepts - These events are off to a promising local start and would benefit from further student and event supervisor feedback before being considered a Promising Pilot.